711299244/AFIFA-KHALED/README.md

 This is a great starting point for future work with this project.
 I will be able also to improve it to do a security device against theft, or a device that runs your favourite music while in the room. , etc.
- In conjunction with software from other groups this project could be almost fully automated and controlled
+ In conjunction with software from other groups this project could be almost fully automated and controlled function.